oviaseshadri/oviaseshadri.github.io/notes/naacl19/attn-exp.md

 (ii) Alternative (or counterfactual) attention weight configurations ought to yield corresponding changes in prediction (and if they do not then are equally plausible as explanations).

-The authors show that NEITHER property is consistently observed by standard attention mechanisms in the context of text classification, question answering (QA), and Natural Language Inference (NLI) tasks.
+The authors show that NEITHER property is consistently observed by standard attention mechanisms in the context of *text classification*, *question answering (QA)*, and *Natural Language Inference (NLI)* tasks.

+**Shocking** It is very often possible to construct ‘adversarial’ attention distributions that yield effectively equivalent predictions as when using the originally induced attention weights, despite attending to entirely different input features.
+Even more strikingly, randomly permuting attention weights often induces only minimal changes in output.